Alcohol and Other Drug Abuse Counselor Requirements in Illinois

 Sponsored Content

-The Illinois Certification Board also offers a number of specialty credentials, including Certified Prevention Specialist (CPS) and Mental Illness/Substance Abuse I or II (MISA I or II).
+The ICB also offers a Certified Prevention Specialist (CPS) and Mental Illness/Substance Abuse I or II (MISA I or II) credential, along with endorsements in:

 Out-of-State Addiction Counselors